Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures and will include Standard Response Protocol.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Staff Responsible for Monitoring: Safety officer, safety committee, all BHE staff members
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year.

-Staff Responsible for Monitoring: Safety officer, safety committee
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility